 Season with a pinch or two of salt and process until blended into a puree.
 Cover sauce and set aside.

 Peel and devein shrimp before beginning.
 Leave tails on.
-Note that shrimp should be lightly damp before beginning, if it is dry toss with 1 - 2 Tbsp water (this ensures that the flour will stick later on).
+Note that shrimp should be lightly damp before beginning, if it is dry spritz with a little water from a spray bottle (this ensures that the flour will stick later on).

 Pour vegetable oil into a 12-inch (and deep) saute pan or a pot and heat to 350 degrees over medium heat.
 While oil is coming up to heat prepare the shrimp (monitor temperature of oil while doing so).